Amy Winehouse and Paloma Faith are two of the most popular artists the UK has produced in the last 30 years.

-However these two are still practically always mentioned together.
-Why is it that Paloma is mentioned alongside Amy someone she met fleetingly once?
+However these two are still practically always mentioned together?
 Paloma also didn’t really emerge until after Amy’s career had come to a finish.
 Paloma only released one album before Amy’s tragic death and it was in 2009.
 Sadly Amy due to her problems never released a full album after her masterpiece “Back to Black”.
 Thus Amy and Paloma were never even really contemporaries.

 Well I think the reason that people tend to draw comparisons between Amy and Paloma more than between Paloma and other popular soul singers like say her friend Adele or Emeli Sande is because both Amy and Paloma tend to evoke a more old fashioned sound.

 I think that the likes of say Adele or Emeli Sande or Florence Welch’s music tends to have a much more modern sound to it than either Amy or Paloma.

 There are so many Amy and Paloma songs that really do sound like they could be from the 50’s or 60’s.